 If it is necessary to sit in a parked vehicle with the engine running, adjust your heating or cooling controls to force outside air into the vehicle.
 Set the blower at high speed.
+If you are required to drive with the trunk/liftgate open, make sure that all windows are closed and the climate control BLOWER switch is set at high speed.
+DO NOT use the recirculation mode.

 The best protection against carbon monoxide entry into the vehicle body is a properly maintained engine exhaust system.

 Whenever a change is noticed in the sound of the exhaust system, when exhaust fumes can be detected inside the vehicle, or when the underside or rear of the vehicle is damaged, have a competent mechanic inspect the complete exhaust system and adjacent body areas for broken, damaged, deteriorated, or mispositioned parts.
 Open seams or loose connections could permit exhaust fumes to seep into the passenger compartment.
 In addition, inspect the exhaust system each time the vehicle is raised for lubrication or oil change.
 Replace as required.